denny/ShinyCMS-ruby/plugins/ShinyCMS/README.md

 It's not necessary to include this core plugin in the SHINYCMS_PLUGINS list, but it won't cause a problem if you do.

-(Currently all plugins are enabled by default, so if you want to load all of the available plugins then you don't actually need to set the ENV var at all - but this behaviour may change in future.)

 ### Database setup

 To add the ShinyCMS tables to your application's database: